English Language Teaching (Distance Learning) - MA

 The lecturers teaching on the course have long-term experiences in teaching in different contexts, including specialities in applied linguistics, TESOL, ELT, linguistics and English language teacher training.
 They are research active and have publications in the subject area.
-The course is also part of the British Association for Applied Linguistics (BAAL), so you'll be kept up-to-date with news, information and conferences on English language training.
+Academics teaching on this course are members of the British Association for Applied Linguistics (BAAL), and can keep you up to date with news, information, and conferences on English language training.

 The module leaders offer support to each student via email, phone and WebLearn.
 Online discussion groups are used as a teaching and learning method as well as additional student support.
 There is a module workbook for each module especially written for the distance learners.

 The modules draw strongly on recent developments and findings in ELT, offering a comprehensive course covering issues and concepts in English language teaching.

 You'll be assessed through a variety of methods including coursework, essays, presentations, research and a final dissertation.
 There are no exams.

 - a good degree in a relevant field (eg languages, linguistics, English, TESOL, TEFL, ELT, applied linguistics, education, English literature)

 - all applicants (except native speakers of English) must be able to demonstrate proficiency in the English language.

 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 Students are expected to find a school, college or university where they can observe four hours of English language teaching.

 You can start from the PG Dip phase or the MA phase if youhave enough M-level credits accumulated in other institutions.